Tune PaLM text models by using supervised tuning

 • TENSORBOARD_RESOURCE_ID: (optional) The ID of a Vertex AI TensorBoard instance.
 The Vertex AI TensorBoard instance is used to create an experiment after the tuning job completes.
 The Vertex AI TensorBoard instance needs to be in the same region as the tuning pipeline.

 • ENCRYPTION_KEY_NAME: (optional) The fully qualified name of a customer-managed encryption key (CMEK) that you want to use for data encryption.
 A CMEK is available only in us-central1.
-If you use us-central1 and don't specify a CMEK, then a Google-owned and Google-managed key is used.
-A Google-owned and Google-managed key is used by default in all other available regions.
+If you use us-central1 and don't specify a CMEK, then a Google-owned and Google-managed encryption key is used.
+A Google-owned and Google-managed encryption key is used by default in all other available regions.
 For more information, see CMEK overview.

 • TEMPLATE_URI: The tuning template to use depends on the model that you're tuning: